thiagotandrade/thiagotandrade/README.md

 ![](https://img.shields.io/badge/GCloud-informational?style=flat-square&logo=google-cloud&logoColor=white)

 ### 👨 About me
 I live in Recife (PE) and discovered technology through my first PC as a child.
-Ever since, I was always eager to learn more about computers and that reflected on my choice of academic and professional life.
-Nowadays, I'm mainly focused on software engineering and decided to deepen my knowledge into the artificial intelligence field.
+Ever since, I was always eager to learn more about computers and that reflected on my choice of academic and professional lifes.
+Nowadays, I'm mainly focused on full stack WEB development and also decided to deepen my knowledge into the artificial intelligence field.

 In my spare time, I enjoy watching motorsport races and Netflix series, playing competitive games (such as CS:GO) and traveling to new places to explore its culinary.